boeschj/CommandLM/README.md

 # ShellGPT

-ShellGPT is an AI powered command-line tool that suggests and explain shell commands based on natural language queries.
-Perfect for those cases where you forget how to exit vim.
+ShellGPT is an AI powered command-line tool that you can ask to suggest or explain shell commands based on natural language queries.

 ![Screen Recording 2024-11-11 at 5 11 25 PM (3)](https://github.com/user-attachments/assets/f8533fb0-3a9f-4e55-8ba3-072c4d440e18)